 If you are using Interfolio, please see the Interfolio Help Center for instructions on how to use the Interfolio service to deliver the letters to your Columbia application.

 If a career services office will be submitting the letters on your behalf, you will have to contact that office to ascertain whether they have a system in place which permits electronic submission of individual letters to our online application.

-Note: In order to make use of electronic submission, the letters must be emailed as individual documents directly to our application system.
+Note: In order to make use of electronic submission, the letters must be submitted as individual documents directly to our application system, using the unique link created by the application system for each recommender you list.
 We do not accept letters emailed from letter services to a Columbia GSAS email address.

 For most programs, the statement of academic purpose should be no more than 1,000 words.
-Applicants to the Japanese Pedagogy Program or one of the Liberal Studies M.A.
-Progams should refer to the application instructions.
+(There is no other required formatting.)
+Applicants to the Japanese Pedagogy Program should refer to the application instructions.

 Materials sent to GSAS cannot be returned.

 No. If you are admitted, you may be asked to provide certain financial documents.